KDE/digikam-doc/get_involved.rst

 digiKam is an Open Source project.
 This means that it relies on its users to play their part by, at least, reporting problems and suggesting possible improvements.

 digiKam makes it as easy as possible for you to report bugs or suggest improvements.
-Wherever you are in the application the Help menu will include a Report Bugs option.
+Wherever you are in the application the **Help** menu will include a **Report Bug** option.
 This will display a message box with a highlighted link.
 Click on the link and your web browser will open the page for the reporting system.
 All the information required will already be filled in, just follow the instructions for completing your report.

 Contribute
 ----------

 There are many ways that you can get involved with the continued development of digiKam.
 You do not need to be a software developer.
-You can help with documentation, translation and user interface design or just contribute really good ideas to the wish-list.
+You can help with documentation, translation and user interface design, or just contribute really good ideas to the wish-list.
 You can also get involved by testing early development code as it is being developed and providing feedback to the developers.
 Of course, if you are a software developer then you can help to make digiKam the best digital photograph application there is.

+The `Contribute page <https://www.digikam.org/contribute/>`_ from project web-site group all necessary information to be involved on the project.